kserve/modelmesh-serving/docs/configuration/tls.md

             kind: Issuer
         EOF

-    Where `${NAMESPACE}` is the namespace where the ModelMesh Serving Service resides, and `modelmesh-serving` is the name of that service (configured via the `inferenceServiceName` global ConfigMap parameter).

-    Replace `modelmesh-serving-selfsigned-issuer` by the name of the issuer that you're using if needed (see previous step).
+     Above, `${NAMESPACE}` is the namespace where the ModelMesh Serving Service resides, and `modelmesh-serving` is the name of that service (configured via the `inferenceServiceName` [global ConfigMap](./README.md). parameter).
+You can also replace `issuerRef.name` to match the name of the issuer used above if necessary.

-    `${HOSTNAME}` is optional but should be set as follows when configuring an external Kubernetes Ingress or OpenShift route as described [here](./README.md#exposing-an-external-endpoint-using-an-openshift-route):
+    `${HOSTNAME}` is optional, but should be set when configuring an external Kubernetes Ingress or OpenShift route as described [here](./README.md#exposing-an-external-endpoint-using-an-openshift-route):

            HOSTNAME=`oc get route modelmesh-serving -o jsonpath='{.spec.host}'`

-    If the certificate request is successful, a TLS secret with the PEM-encoded certs will be created as `${SECRET_NAME}`.
+    If the certificate request is successful, a TLS secret with the PEM-encoded certs will be created as `modelmesh-serving-cert`, unless changed above.

 4. Wait for the certificate to be successfully issued

-        kubectl get certificate/${SECRET_NAME} --watch
+        kubectl get certificate/modelmesh-serving-cert --watch

     Once you see `Ready` as `True`, proceed to the next step.